twitter peptidesvendor-marketingBPC-157

 Take

-No dose disclosed — and that's the central problem with a vendor blend.
+No dose disclosed, and that's the central remaining problem with KLOW even granting it as a recognized blend.
 Common research-peptide protocols use 200–500mcg/day BPC-157, but a fixed-ratio blend means the customer can't titrate this peptide independently.
-Single-peptide dosing lets you start low and observe; a blend takes that off the table.
+Single-peptide dosing lets you start low and observe.
+A blend takes that off the table.

 TB-500